piku/piku/README.md

 ## Motivation

-We wanted an Heroku/CloudFoundry-like way to deploy stuff on a few `ARM` boards, but since [dokku][dokku] didn't work on `ARM` at the time and even `docker` can be overkill sometimes, a simpler solution was needed.
+We wanted an Heroku/CloudFoundry-like way to deploy stuff on a few `ARM` boards, but since `dokku` didn't work on `ARM` at the time and even `docker` can be overkill sometimes, a simpler solution was needed.

 `piku` is currently able to deploy, manage and independently scale multiple applications per host on both ARM and Intel architectures, and works on any cloud provider (as well as bare metal) that can run Python, `nginx` and `uwsgi`.